ESCOMP/CMEPS/doc/source/prep.rst

 2. Merging the set of source fields that have been mapped to the destination mesh.
    This is obtained from the ``addmrg`` calls in ``esmFldsExchange_cesm_mod.F90``.

-3. Carrying out optional custom calculaitons that cannot be specified via ``addmap`` or ``addmrg`` calls.
-Currently this encompasses the
+3. Carrying out optional custom calculations that cannot be specified via ``addmap`` or ``addmrg`` calls.
+Custom calculations are the only part of the CMEPS prep phases that can be can be application specific.
+The attribute ``coupling_mode`` is utilized to by the prep phases to determine if a particular customization is targeted for only one application.
+Currently prep phase customization encompasses the following:
-   following:

    * ``med_phases_prep_atm``: